Get financial assistance

 Student loan relief

 If you live in an area affected by the fires, you may qualify for disaster forbearance on your student loans.
-Learn about student loan relief options(external link).
+Learn about student loan relief options.